Bob Schreck: Post-DC publishing career and CBLDF

+Editorial philosophy

 Schreck has long been a source of editorial advice in the industry.
 He tells aspiring writers, "you can take the clunkiest of artists and make your story interesting, and force the artist to draw something, no matter how rudimentary, that makes my brain believe you know what you're doing.
 Those words really inform that picture.
 They make me think beyond and between the panels.
 If you can do that, you got it sold....
 Quite honestly, you hear in the world there's something like only seven stories ever told.
 It's how you tell it...
 Go to Kinko's, create your own fun little ashcans.
 Tell stories.
 Tell stories in any format you can."

-Frequent collaborator Paul Pope said of working with Schreck, “He knows how to get me working on it.
-Sometimes it’s flattery, sometimes it’s encouragement, sometimes it’s — well, he just opens Holy Hell before you."
+Frequent collaborator Paul Pope said of working with Schreck, "He knows how to get me working on it.
+Sometimes it's flattery, sometimes it's encouragement, sometimes it's — well, he just opens Holy Hell before you."

 Schreck credits his editorial philosophy in part to the influence of Archie Goodwin, explaining: "I try to provide very fertile topsoil.
-A place for these people to take root and grow... a certain amount of stepping back and compassion, just being able to listen to what it is... many times the writer or the artist you’re working with, they’re not quite sure what it is they want to say at this juncture.
-So you’re there to hear things that even they’re not picking up on and help them see it."
+A place for these people to take root and grow... a certain amount of stepping back and compassion, just being able to listen to what it is... many times the writer or the artist you're working with, they're not quite sure what it is they want to say at this juncture.
+So you're there to hear things that even they're not picking up on and help them see it."